scottslowe/lowescott.github.io/_posts/2017-05-26-bastion-hosts-custom-ssh-configs.md

 Normally, that information would go into `~/.ssh/config`, which is the default SSH configuration file.

-In my case, I only allow public key authentication to "trusted" systems (I don't want SSH throwing my private key at systems unless I've instructed it to do so).
+In my case, I only allow public key authentication to "trusted" systems (I vaguely recall an article I read a while ago about a potential concern regarding the key exchange, though I can't find that article now).
 So, in my `~/.ssh/config` file, I allow public key authentication only for specific hosts but not for all hosts.
 I do that using a configuration that looks something like this (IP addresses and SSH keys have been changed to protect the innocent):

     Host 192.168.100.*
       PubkeyAuthentication yes